CBS7 FIRST ALERT Forecast for Friday, September 8th, 2023

 ODESSA, Texas (KOSA) - CBS7 FIRST ALERT Forecast for Friday, September 8th, 2023: The triple digits are almost in the rearview, we just have to hang on a bit longer.

 We are tracking changes through the extended forecast though with a cold front expected to move through over the next few days.
 The cold front will bring cooler temperatures with highs in the mid to upper-80s expected for the middle and end of the week.
 Increased rain chances are expected as well, which is much needed across West Texas.
-The 80s aren’t looking to last super long with the 90s back in the forecast to round out next weekend.
+The 80s aren’t looking to last super long with the temperatures trending back toward the 90s by next weekend.
 Hopefully, temperatures will remain in the lower 90s as opposed to the upper 90s and triple digits that we’ve seen for a while.
+For now though, hold tight, some relief is almost here!

 Copyright 2023 KOSA.
 All rights reserved.